seesharprun/cosmos-demo/readme.md

     ![Run Script in Container](media/container_job.png)

-    > Explain to the attendees that this benchmark application will usee 5000 RUs to test how long it takes to upload 10,000 documents.
+    > This benchmark application will blast the account with writes.
+Explain to the attendees that this benchmark application will usee 5000 RUs to test how long it takes to upload 10,000 documents.
 In our testing, this can take anywhere from 45-60 seconds.

 1. Click on the **Resource Groups** link in the portal, and then select the sole **Azure Cosmos DB** resource.